 And yes that mashed potato has butter in it!

 It is the perfect thing for mopping up the butter that oozes out of the Kiev.
+My guide to mashed potatoes will fill you in with all you need to know about mash!

 It is the conduit that makes it all simply perfect!
 I also like some green leaves to serve with it, because it makes it healthy… Heheheheheheheheheeee.